 - Airborne debris can also clog your gutters.

 Now that you know the reasons for clogged gutters, preventing them should not be a tough job.

 Install gutter guards:

-Gutter guards can provide the best solution to prevent debris clogging gutters.
+Gutter guards can provide the best solution to prevent debris from clogging the gutters.
 A gutter guard is a covering that stretches over the entire length of the gutter thereby preventing debris from falling into the gutters.
 It can be in the form of a wire mesh or a permanent opaque cover.
-Anyway, the main purpose of the guard is to prevent accumulation of debris.
+Anyway, the main purpose of the guard is to prevent the accumulation of debris.

 Regular inspection of downspouts is necessary:

 More than anything else, the principal area of clogging is the place where the gutter opens out into the downspout.
 All that it needs is a handful of leaves and twigs to choke the opening.
 A choked opening can lead to water collecting inside the gutters that could well, overflow over the sides on to the walls.
 This is the beginning of the extended damage water can cause.
 Hence, one should ensure to clean this area once a month, even when it does not rain.
 You cannot wait for the rain to come and then set about cleaning these areas.
 It makes your job tougher.